NFPA 25 Overview:

 NFPA 25 water based system

-It should be noted that NFPA 25 does not address inspection, testing, or maintenance of electrical components for automatic fire detection equipment.
+It should be noted that this code does not address inspection, testing, or maintenance of electrical components for automatic fire detection equipment.
 Those aspects are all covered in NFPA 72.
 Maintenance pertaining to NFPA 72 should conform to itself, and maintenance pertaining to NFPA 25 should conform also to itself.

 While qualified personnel should handle the inspection, testing, and maintenance of all water-based protection systems, the property owner is ultimately responsible for ensuring the systems are serviced at recommended intervals.
 For this reason, it is suggested that property owners keep detailed records of maintenance information, such as inspection dates and testing results.